 The Natural Areas Branch staff protect and manage the diverse system of nature preserves and natural areas that are scattered across the Commonwealth from the wetlands of far western Kentucky to Pine Mountain on the state’s southeastern border.
 Program activities center around several key focus areas: natural community restoration and management; rare species protection and enhancement; research and education; and passive recreational use by the public.
+KNP's conservation initiatives incorporate aspects of each of these activities to further conservation across Kentucky, not just on its nature preserves and natural areas.
+Current focuses include the conservation of shortleaf pine-oak barrens of the Cumberland Plateau Region and conservation of the Green River watershed.
 Program staff contribute to other aspects of the agency's work by assisting in the preserve design and land acquisition processes, agency outreach efforts and the Registered Natural Areas Program.
 Staff members also provide rare species data to the Kentucky Natural Heritage Program Database.

 The Natural Areas Branch was formally initiated in 1986 with the hiring of a stewardship coordinator, the commission’s first preserve management staff person.
 Prior to 1986, preserve management tasks were carried out by the agency's Natural Heritage Program biologists.
 Staff positions dedicated solely to preserve management needs have slowly grown since 1986.
 In 1996, two regional preserve managers were hired to assist with the growing preserve system and the responsibilities of protecting properties located across Kentucky.
 An additional regional manager was added in 1998.
 In 2018, the branch also began monitoring the Wild Rivers corridors and Heritage Lands and administering the Rare Plant Program.
 Together with stewardship assistants, the branch carries out all the functions necessary to maintain the state’s best remaining examples of our natural heritage.